zakhaev26/EnitiateFrontend/README.md

 [] Responsive Design
 [] Proper implementation of Zustand Stores

+# References :
+- Main Source present at `src/` directory.
+- `/posts` : lists all posts in a paginated way
+- `/posts/postID` : lists specific post with the given postID withing range of 1 - 100

 ### Note:
 > Make sure to create a `.env` file similar to `.env.example` to setup environment variables.